Jazzy 'Charlie Brown Christmas' swings on after 57 years - NewsBreak

 “He's the best-known jazz musician whose name you don't know, because the music from the Christmas special has become so ubiquitous,” Bang said.

 Lee Mendelson died at 86 in 2019 — on Christmas Day.
-His son Jason, one of four children, is reluctant to say how much money his father earned from his few minutes of writing the “Christmas Time is Here” lyrics.
+Jason is reluctant to say how much money his father earned from his few minutes of writing the “Christmas Time is Here” lyrics.
 Here's one hint: The song makes enough money, every year, to pay for all of the extended family's holiday shopping.

 And he never tires of hearing Guaraldi's music, frequently attending concerts where the holiday songs are recreated live.